 The Yak Collective is not an agency or gatekeeping organization – you’re welcome to contact any of our members directly if their skills and offerings interest you.

 The Yak Collective is not a traditional consulting firm either.
 We do not offer a consistent, top-down, quality-controlled playbook that we’ve run a thousand times before.
 We do not have a one-size-fits-all engagement model to throw at all problems, because we have not all been shaped into interchangeable parts by a standardized approach.
 What we believe we can offer is creative new options for almost any problem, and a capacity for rapid and effective improvisation to exercise them.
 If you’re not happy with the traditional options available to you for external support – try us.
 We’re not saying your traditional options are bad.
 We’re saying we represent a different option.

-If you’re interested in assembling a larger team from among our membership, contact one of the listed partners on the Member page.
+If you’re interested in assembling a larger team from among our membership, send a message to email@example.com.
 If we are able, we will assemble a team that meets your needs.
 Sometimes we’ll be able to put together an experienced team that has solved your exact kind of problem before.
 Other times we might be able to pull together an untested and untried team that has an intriguing new approach to offer.
 We don’t pretend to know everything.
 We don’t pretend to have a “proven approach” that always works.
 Sometimes betting on us will be a no-brainer.
 Other times it will be an interesting risk.